Disclaimer: I am trying to enjoy Last Of Us 2 and finding it a bit frustrating.

 - Let’s talk about tank controls.

-© Post "The Last Of Us 2’s gameplay isn’t fun" for game Gaming News.
+More about Gaming NewsPost: "The Last Of Us 2’s gameplay isn’t fun" specifically for the game Gaming News.
+Other useful information about this game: